I believe that design and content need to be:

 LET'S WORK TOGETHER

 Have thoughts on how we can work together or feedback on your user experience?
-You can email me at Lncnguyen@gmail.com or use the form below and I will reply to you shortly.
+You can email me at Lncnguyen@gmail.com and I will reply to you shortly.